jdougan/siren/README.md

 ## Appendix: The Siren data model

-If Siren is to become a multi-encoding format, then the underlying data model needs to be cleanly defined, along with a bijective mapping to each of the encodings.
-I don't think we need to go to the lengths Patrick Winston did with formalizing RDF, but some struture would be helpful to understand what is core to the representation versus what is an accident of the JSON context.
+If Siren is to become a multi-encoding format, then the underlying data model needs to be clearly defined, along with a bijective mapping to/from each of the encodings.
+I don't think we need to go to the lengths Patrick Winston did with formalizing RDF, but some structure would be helpful to understand what is core to the representation versus what is tentative or an accident of the JSON encoding context.

 The _type_ attribute in the JSON encoding is unclearly defined as it is overloaded several different ways:

-    * Link.type means encoding type to expect in GET response body
+* **Link**._type_ means encoding type to expect in GET response body
-    * Action.type means encoding type to put in request body
+* **Action**._type_ means encoding type to put in request body
-    * Field.type means the HTML 5 field type (both interpreting the Field.value and validation...like a schema)
+* **Field**._type_ means the HTML 5 field type (both interpreting the Field.value and validation...like a schema)

-For clarity this model splits _type_ into 3 attributes and will rely on the mappings to change the names if necessary.
+For clarity this model splits _type_ into 3 attributes and will rely on the mappings to change the names as necessary for compatibility.

     * _req-enctype_ (**Action**._type_)
     * _resp-enctype_ (**Link**._type_)
     * _field-schema_ (**Field**._type_)

+The _value_ and _properties_ attributes need clarification of the type of their values.

+The values for the attributes _action_ and _fields_ have uniquness requirements with regards to _name_.
+Is this core, tentative or incidental?
+If it is core would using a **dict** make sense?

-### Model Attributes
+### Model Attribute Types
 * _class_ => **list** of **class-id**
 * _title_ => **string**
 * _properties_ => **dict** of (**string**, **jdata**???)